 When selecting the best media freelancers for the industry, organisations tend to prioritise candidates who have worked in the broadcast industry before, and who can offer skills outside of the role they are applying to i.e. not always specified in the actual job description.
 In addition freelancers like to build their skills set and so the opportunity to work in different parts of the business helps them do this. thus increasing their long term career prospects.

-We asked Rema Nur who works on the broadcast freelancers desk, which temps are the most in demand in the TV industry and how could candidates who want to freelance, increase their employment opportunities when applying for temporary jobs in the broadcast industry.
+We asked our consultants who work on the broadcast freelancers desk, which temps are the most in demand in the TV industry and how could candidates who want to freelance, increase their employment opportunities when applying for temporary jobs in the broadcast industry.

 The most successful freelancers, ie. the ones that get selected quickly, are the ones that, not only have market knowledge and experience of working within a broadcaster, but have also spent much of their spare time picking up additional skills.